Frequently Asked Questions

 Can this work support me through grief, transition, and emotional difficulty?

 Absolutely.
 This work is rooted in threshold, the moments where life stretches us across loss, change, or emergence.
-Whether you're walking through grief, identity change, birth, death, or endings that aren't yet clear, I offer a steady, ceremonial presence.
+Whether you're walking through grief, identity change, birth, death, or endings that aren't yet clear, I offer a steady presence and accompaniment to face what is painful to see alone.
 Constellations, dreamwork, and ceremony can help metabolize what feels stuck, bring clarity to what’s shifting, and gently restore your place in the larger web of belonging.

 Is this work trauma-informed?